Maps: What Democrats Are Up Against in PA-8

 *Using the two-way vote total between Romney and Obama, and omitting third party candidates.

-Below is a map that shows how President Obama performed in the 2008 presidential election within the new boundaries of the 8th district.
-He took 53.8% of the two-way vote share versus John McCain.
+Below is a map that shows how President Obama performed in the 2012 presidential election within the new boundaries of the 8th district.
+Mitt Romney carried the district with 50.1% of the vote.

 Two Democrats, Shaughnessy Naughton and Kevin Strouse, have declared for Congress and hope to challenge Fitzpatrick.
 But the party’s strongest chance to retake this seat is next cycle.